 Direct Mail Strategy: Get Better Results with Targeted Mails

-Before even planning your next direct mail campaign, you have to think carefully about your audience.
-Next, you need to consider what direct mail strategy to choose, and how different mailing strategies fit your audience.
+Before even planning your next direct mail campaign, you need to consider what direct mail strategy to choose, and how different mailing strategies fit your audience.

 If you are running a small business and you want to reach potential customers in your immediate area, you may benefit the most from saturation mailing.

 The most important benefit of a saturation mailing is that you’ll reach every potential customer in your target area.
 Rather than creating a list of targets, you would instead target a specific mail route, a neighborhood, a zip code or a district.
 But to qualify for maximum saturation mail discounted postage rates, you need to follow 90/75 rule.
 That means that you must mail to at least 90% of all residential addresses OR 75% of all business and residential addresses combined in a given carrier route if you want to qualify for the lowest saturation postage rates.

 Saturation mailing allows you to do some targeting.
 You can remove from the list of households along a particular carrier route: all business addresses, PO boxes or some residential addresses, like seasonal addresses, apartments or drop addresses.
 And you can add the median demographics like age, income, and number of children, but only figures in the middle of a data set.
 If you want to reach people that have an exact age, for example, seniors, or families that have pets you need to go with the targeted mailing.